 Specific mechanisms that are used in systematic monitoring, however, vary depending on the company's operations and impacts.
 For example, in monitoring the mitigation of environmental impacts, Energoatom tracks its efforts and controls waste build up, while carrying out hydro-biological monitoring of water facilities and using chemical labs to assess non-radioactive footprint on water, cooling reservoirs and soil conditions (Energoatom, 2019[52]).
 Companies operating in the hydrocarbons sector (including Naftogaz and DTEK) monitor their impacts on soil conditions, as well as air and water emissions, and pollution (Naftogaz, 2020[30]; DTEK, 2020[41]).
 Those engaged in energy transmission (such as RGC), also carry out inspections and monitor leaks throughout their networks (RGC, 2020[47]).
-Moreover, Ukrhydroenergo systematically monitors water quality, electricity production volumes and outputs, operational capacities and the use of hydropower resources (Ukrhydroenergo, 2020[64]).
+Further to introducing upgrades, GTSOU has also improved monitoring and evaluation of adverse impacts based on OGMP 2.0 standards.
+Moreover, Ukrhydroenergo systematically monitors water quality, electricity production volumes and outputs, operational capacities and the use of hydropower resources (Ukrhydroenergo, 2020[65]).

 Along with environmental impacts, most of the key practitioners monitor their efforts towards reducing the rate of accidents, injuries and mortalities.
 For example, Naftogaz has introduced policies to monitor activities and work towards achieving zero mortality rates, injuries and loss of time as a result of accidents, with similar policies introduced at DTEK (Naftogaz, 2020[30]).
 Considering its operation in the nuclear sector, Energoatom continues to regularly monitor health and safety of employees across its facilities, as they face high risk levels due to possible radiation exposure and handling of nuclear waste, which has a long half-life and remains volatile.
-It also reports on health and safety inspections on a weekly and monthly basis, while following international practices (including IAEA guidelines and standards), along with other regulations and directives (IAEA, 2018[65]; European Commission, 2014[66]) (Energoatom, 2020[39]).
+It also reports on health and safety inspections on a weekly and monthly basis, while following international practices (including IAEA guidelines and standards), along with other regulations and directives (IAEA, 2018[66]; European Commission, 2014[67]) (Energoatom, 2020[39]).
 Further to environmental and social risks, key practitioners that have established anti-corruption programmes have also started taking steps towards monitoring their effectiveness.
-These include examining electronic databases and automated procurement systems, while carrying out surveys to assess the level of understanding of anti-corruption practices among employees (Energoatom, 2020[39]).
-(Ukrenergo, 2020[42]).
+These include examining electronic databases and automated procurement systems, while carrying out surveys to assess the level of understanding of anti-corruption practices among employees (Energoatom, 2020[39]) (Ukrenergo, 2020[42]).